Actress Halle Berry once said in an interview with Yahoo! Style that she has worn a bra to bed every night since she was 16 to keep her breasts perky.

 “Wearing a bra or not wearing a bra doesn’t change the fact that these are all physiological changes that happen to your breasts over time,” said Dr. Amber A. Guth, breast surgeon and an associate professor of surgery at NYU Langone Medical Center.

 This myth says that wearing an underwire bra to sleep causes cancer by restricting the flow of lymph fluid from the bottom of the breast.
 True?
-No, but only partly.
+No, but the confusion is understandable.

 There are important lymph nodes located around the inframammary crease (the bottom of the breast) and the armpit.
 Wearing an underwire bra that’s too tight can restrict the flow of lymph fluid, but there is no evidence to suggest that it will cause cancer.